-Recently, there was a question in our Sweet Ideas for Handwriting Help facebook group about Christmas activity ideas that promote the development of fine motor skills.
-These Christmas Fine Motor Activities are creative ideas that boost dexterity, build fine motor strength, promote precision of grasp, enhance separation of the two sides of the hand, and enhance tripod grasp.
+If you work with kids, you might be thinking about Christmas activity ideas that promote the development of fine motor skills.
+These Christmas Fine Motor Activities are creative ideas that boost dexterity, build fine motor strength, promote precision of grasp, enhance separation of the two sides of the hand, and enhance tripod grasp with a Christmas theme.

-These fine motor ideas can be used in the classroom as a Christmas craft that doubles as a fine motor activity and can be used to help kids develop the underlying fine motor skills that are needed for so many functional tasks.
+These fine motor activities can be used in the classroom as a Christmas craft that doubles also develops the underlying fine motor skills that are needed for so many functional tasks.

 Go through the activities below and find your favorite way to play and develop fine motor skills this holiday season!